juxor/afaq/markdown/secH1.md

 out-break of major Civil War and thus the policies applied show the actual nature of Bolshevism, it's essence if you like.
-This is a significant period as most Leninists blame the failure of Lenin to live up to his promises on this even.
+This is a significant period as most Leninists blame the failure of Lenin to live up to his promises on this event.
 In reality, the civil war was **not** the reason for these betrayals - simply because it had not started yet.
 Each of the promises were broken in turn months before the civil war happened. _"All Power to the Soviets"_ became, very quickly, "All Power to the Bolsheviks."
 Unsurprisingly,